 Sickles’ personal life changed dramatically on September 27, 1852, when he married the visibly pregnant, seventeen-year-old Teresa Da Ponte Bagioli, who he knew as an infant from his days at the Da Ponte household.
 Their only child, Laura Buchanan Sickles, was born seven months later.

-By 1853, Sickles had secured a plum political appointment of the corporation counsel of New York City.
+By 1853, Sickles had secured a plum political appointment as the corporation counsel of New York City.
 During his short tenure in that position, Sickles was a strong advocate for the establishment of Central Park.
 By 1854, Sickles was in London serving as secretary to James Buchanan, United States Minister to Great Britain.
 While serving there, he became the focus of British gossip for his tawdry relationships.

 When Sickles returned to the United States, voters in New York’s 3rd District elected him to a term in the New York State Senate in 1855.
 In 1856, 3rd District voters elected him to the first of two successive terms in the United States House of Representatives.
 Sickles served in the 35th Congress (March 4, 1857-March 4, 1859) and the 36th Congress (March 4, 1859-March 4, 1861).

-While living in Washington, Sickles wife became romantically involved with Philip Barton Key II, district attorney of the District of Columbia, and son of Francis Scott Key, composer of the “Star-Spangled Banner.”
+While living in Washington, Sickles’ wife became romantically involved with Philip Barton Key II, district attorney of the District of Columbia, and son of Francis Scott Key, composer of the “Star-Spangled Banner.”
 Upon confirming his wife’s dalliances, Sickles confronted Key on a street across from the White House and shot him dead on February 27, 1859.
-During a sensational trial that gripped the nation’s attention, Sickles’ defense team, which included Edwin M. Stanton, argued that Sickles was innocent of the charge of homicide because of temporary insanity.
+During a sensational trial that gripped the nation’s attention, Sickles’ defense team, which included future Secretary of War Edwin M. Stanton, argued that Sickles was innocent of the charge of homicide because of temporary insanity.
 On April 26, 1859, the jury agreed, returning a verdict of not guilty, thus marking the first successful use of the plea of temporary insanity to escape a murder charge in United States legal history.

 Sickles escaped the gallows or prison, but the scandal ruined his political career.
 When his second term in Congress ended, Sickles returned to New York, where he sought to repair his tattered image by recruiting troops for the volunteer army that was being assembled in response to the secession crisis.
 By June 1861, Sickles helped raise four regiments of troops (70th, 72nd, 73rd, and 74th New York Infantry) known as the Excelsior Brigade.
 When the 70th Regiment mustered into service on June 20, 1861, the men elected Sickles as the unit’s colonel.

 Initially, army officials assigned Sickles and his unit to the defenses of Washington.
 On December 5, 1861, the United States War Department issued General Orders, No. 106, promoting Sickles to the rank of brigadier general.
 Likely because of his checkered past, however, the Senate refused to confirm his appointment.
 Army officials stripped Sickles of his command as he and his brigade were traveling by boat to the Virginia Peninsula for the beginning of the Peninsula Campaign.
-Sickles returned to Washington, where he lobbied President Lincoln to pressure Republican senators to award him his appointment, even though he was a New York Democrat.
+Sickles returned to Washington, where he lobbied President Abraham Lincoln to pressure Republican senators to award him his appointment, even though he was a New York Democrat.
 Lincoln’s arm-twisting eventually paid off and, on May 13, 1862, the Senate approved Sickles’ appointment by a vote of nineteen to eighteen.
 On June 10, 1862, the War Department issued General Orders, No. 63, announcing Sickles’ appointment as brigadier general to date from March 20, 1862.

 Sickles rejoined his brigade in time to take part in the latter stages of the Peninsula Campaign.
 Commanding the 2nd Brigade of the 2nd Division of the 3rd Corps of the Army of the Potomac, he was engaged at the Battle of Seven Pines (May 31-June 1, 1862) and during the Seven Days Battles (June 25-July 1, 1862).